Mooshieblob1/tag-scraper/README.md

 ### 3. Results Management
 - View results in an organized grid layout
-- See artist names, post counts, and alternative names
+- See artist names, post counts (if fetched), and alternative names
+- **Image Previews**: Click "📸 Show Preview" to see sample artwork from each artist
+  - Safe/Questionable/Explicit content ratings are color-coded
+  - Click any preview image to view it full-size
+  - Direct links to artist's Danbooru page
-- Export results as JSON for external use
+- Export results as JSON or CSV for external use
 - Clear results and start new searches

 ## 🔧 Technical Details